Multidrug Sensitivity (MDR1)

 Quick Summary

 Multidrug Sensitivity is caused by a deletion in the ABCB1 gene, also known as the multidrug resistance 1 (MDR1) gene, and is characterized by neurotoxicity following the use of certain common drugs.
+Dogs with two copies of MDR1 will exhibit multidrug sensitivity.
+Some dogs with 1 copy of MDR1 may also exhibit multidrug sensitivity.

 Click here for Price and Turnaround Time

 Phenotype: Affected dogs display signs of neurotoxicity following administration of certain drugs, such as ivermectin, acepromazine, loperamide, digoxin, and others.
-Signs may include tremors, impaired coordination (i.e., ataxia), excess salivation, seizures, slow hear rate (i.e., bradycardia), dilated pupils and respiratory arrest.
+Signs may include tremors, impaired coordination (i.e., ataxia), excess salivation, seizures, slow heart rate (i.e., bradycardia), dilated pupils and respiratory arrest.

-Mode of Inheritance: Autosomal recessive
+Mode of Inheritance: Autosomal dominant with incomplete penetrance

 Breeds appropriate for testing: Mixed breed dogs and purebred dogs, particularly of the following breeds: Australian Shepherd, Border Collie, Collie, English Shepherd, German Shepherd, Longhaired Whippet, McNab Shepherd, Miniature Australian Shepherd, Old English Sheepdog, Rough Collie, Shetland Sheepdog, Silken Windhound, Smooth Collie, Wäller, and White Swiss Shepherd.